wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 the processor to stall, which puts the write operation at the critical path of execution.
 Depending the workload, deduplication can eliminate some direct writes to NVM by mapping a newly created block to an existing on already on the device.

+This paper identifies several problems from previous works on NVM deduplication and encryption, and both.
+First, many encrytion framework relies on cryptographic algorithms such as AES or MD5 to hash a block into a shorter identifier.
+The hardware computation of such functions are slow and energy hungry, and even worse, on the critical path.
+Second, deduplication and encryption, when performed together, are inevitably serialized.
+The system first identifies whether the block to be written is a duplication of an existing block, and if not, the block is then encrypted and written.
+Although these two can be parallelized by speculatively encrypting the block while deduplication is running, and cancelling the encryption process if the block is confirmed to be a duplication, this parallelization wastes energy and hardware throughput by unnecessarily encoding a block when a duplication happens.